Wang Zigan: Wang Jianzhong

-Wang Jianzhong (Chinese: 王建中) is the son of Wang Zigan, a senior engineer at Tongji University.
-He is one of the most greatest papercut artists in Shanghai.
-In only one minute, Wang can cut out any one of the 12 animals used in the Chinese counting cycle for the lunar calendar.
-He didn't take up the folk art until the age of 38, while his father Wang Zigan had started at the age of 13.

-Wang initially took a completely different path than that of his father.
-After labouring in the countryside for several years after graduating from high school, he went to Tongji University, majoring in mechanical engineering.
-He has been teaching at Tongji University ever since he graduated, and he is now a senior engineer at the school.
-In 1993, Wang's father suffered a stroke and was confined to his bed.
-His health degenerated quickly after that.
-As the only son of the noted folk artist whose works have been collected by foreign dignitaries, Wang Jianzhong then shouldered the responsibility of carrying on his father's art, which is a precious part of China's cultural heritage.

 Wang believes that he should not go public with his skills until he has mastered at least 90 per cent of his father's techniques.
 He also believes that artists should inject audacious innovation into their folk art.
 Being a scholar, Wang reads extensively.
 This has led him to sources of innovation.
 He has been developing the qiaose papercut technique (literally translated as clever cutting with coloured paper).
 For example, he used a photo depicting a red flower in a black vase to create a red rooster heralding the break of the day on a black hill.
 The idea is widely acclaimed by the young, who think it is really funny and requires both excellent skills and brilliant creativity.

 His works of papercut won a Silver Award in Chinese Papercut Art Exhibition (Chinese: 华夏风韵剪纸艺术展), and a Gold Award in The First Chinese Folk Auspicious Art Exhibition in Nanjing.

 In 2010 Wang's son brought Shanghai Zhending Chicken Development Industry Co to court for using his father's artwork on its registered trademark without approval.
 The local Chinese fast food restaurant was ordered to pay 80,000 yuan (US$12,640) to Wang's children for plagiarizing his rooster papercut design.